anncli/humor-project/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY
 ```

-Use the same values as `.env.local`, then redeploy.
-The `NEXT_PUBLIC_` variables are included in the browser bundle; the anon key is intended for this public client and is protected by the database's RLS policy.
-Do not add a Supabase service-role or secret key to Vercel for this frontend.
+Use the same values as `.env.local`, then redeploy. `NEXT_PUBLIC_` variables are included in the browser bundle, so do not add a Supabase service-role or secret key to Vercel for this frontend.